avatara9/block_roblox/README.md

-# Roblox Blocker for Windows (Production‑Grade)
+# Roblox Blocker for Windows

-A production‑ready PowerShell script that silently blocks Roblox execution and network access on Windows 10/11.
+A PowerShell script that silently blocks Roblox execution and network access on Windows 10/11.
 It combines firewall rules, Software Restriction Policies, browser URL blocklists, and a real‑time process guard into a single maintenance‑free solution – ideal for enterprise, educational, and parental control environments.

 ## Features